Follow your doctor's advice, and the instructions that come with your medicine.

 Urgent advice: Contact 111 for advice now if:

-Take the mirtazapine packet, or the leaflet inside it, plus any remaining medicine with you.
+Bring the mirtazapine packet or leaflet inside it, any remaining medicine, and any other medicines you take.

 Stopping mirtazapine